 Following Minor Hand Surgery

-Following your recent operation, the hand has been bandaged with wool and crepe.
+Following your operation, the hand will be bandaged with wool and crepe, for at least 2-3 days depending on exact type of procedure that you had.
 The dressing minimises swelling and makes you feel more comfortable as the wound is protected and the hand gently immobilised.
 The bandage should remain intact and dry for 2-5 days and I will specify the duration after operation as this varies between the procedures.
 You hand should be elevated, especially in the first 48 hours so that the wrist is above elbow level.
 A sling will be useful in obtaining this during daytime whereas at night, keep you arm well elevated on pillows.
 Please remember not to keep the hand hanging down!

 You might experience mild pain/discomfort once the local anaesthetic has worn off (most commonly 4-6 hours after the operation).
 Feel free to take the painkillers (like paracetamol or co-codamol), but according to the majority of patients, this is seldom required.
 Remember to move your fingers, elbow and shoulder joints in order to prevent stiffness.
 Within the hand bandage, try the following finger exercises as soon as possible: